On-line booking- password changes:

 Book in Advance Appointment or Urgent Access?

 We run two types of appointment.
-In the mornings between 08:30-10:00, we have 10 minute slots available to Book in Advance, and of course you choose which Dr you see.
+In the mornings between 08:30-10:10, we have 10 minute slots available to Book in Advance, and of course you choose which Dr you see.
 If you have a complicated problem, or multiple problems, you must book a double appointment.

 Extra appointments

-If all the Book in Advance afternoon appointments have been taken, and your problem is clinically urgent, such that it cannot wait until the following day's Open Access Clinic, you may be asked to attend at the end of evening surgery.
+If all the Book in Advance afternoon appointments have been taken, and your problem is clinically urgent, such that it cannot wait until the following day's Urgent Access Clinic, you may be asked to attend at the end of evening surgery.
 Certain problems can be allocated to 'Extras' by the reception staff directly, for example a request for emergency contraception.

 In other cases the receptionist will need to discuss with the Dr-on-call whether or not the problem justifies an emergency slot.
 Patients attending as 'extras' will usually be seen in order of arrival unless there are special circumstances.
 Please be patient, as clinics often over-run.